Temazepam Addiction Treatment

 A detox from Temazepam will result in physical symptoms, such as tremors, seizures, confusion, convulsion and slurred speech.
 There are many similarities between Temazepam and alcohol withdrawal symptoms.

-Your withdrawal symptoms will generally ease within 7-10 days after the last time you took Temazepam and when your condition stabilises the focus will shift to the psychological aspect of your treatment.
+Your withdrawal symptoms will generally ease within 7-10 days after the last time you took Temazepam.
+When your condition stabilises, the focus will shift to the psychological aspect of your treatment.

-At Cassiobury Court, we offer Cognitive Behavioural Therapy (CBT) alongside Dialectical Behavioural Therapy (DBT) and acceptance and commitment therapy (ACT) which takes place with a qualified therapist or counsellor in order to help our clients to understand the triggers of their addiction.
+At Cassiobury Court, we offer Cognitive Behavioural Therapy (CBT) alongside Dialectical Behavioural Therapy (DBT) and acceptance and commitment therapy (ACT), which takes place with a qualified therapist or counsellor in order to help our clients understand the triggers of their addiction.

 Cassiobury Court has Spaces Available

-An initial comprehensive telephone assessment will help us to establish which stage of addiction you are in and what steps are required.
-We also offer friend and family referrals if a loved one who requires assistance.
+An initial comprehensive telephone assessment will help us establish which stage of addiction you are in and what steps are required.
+We also offer friend and family referrals if you have a loved one who requires assistance.

 If you decide that you need help and would like this to be provided by Cassiobury Court, upon your arrival at our clinic, you will also undergo a thorough examination by one of our doctors, who will perform a comprehensive assessment of your physical and psychological welfare.